COVID-19 cases remain steady in Clearfield, Jefferson and Elk counties

-HARRISBURG — Both Clearfield and Elk counties each reported an increase of one confirmed COVID-19 case, according to Wednesday’s update from the Pennsylvania Department of Health.
+HARRISBURG — Clearfield County has seen an increase in the number of confirmed COVID-19 cases for the second consecutive day, with two additional cases reported in Thursday’s update from the Pennsylvania Department of Health.

-Clearfield County’s total number of cases is at 31, while Elk County now has six total cases.
-Jefferson County remained unchanged with seven cases, the latest update from the state said.
+Clearfield County’s total number of cases is now at 33, while Elk County remains steady at six total cases and Jefferson County remained unchanged with seven cases, the latest update from the state said.

 Elk County is the only of the three counties to report a death to date as a result of COVID-19.